-The programme (60 credits) consists of mandatory general courses (12 credits), major courses (33 credits) and a master’s dissertation (15 credits).
-In every course, the theory is supported by projects and assignments in order to develop skills of practical data analysis.
-It thus provides hands-on experience with real data.
-The programme is taken either as a one year full-time programme or it can be spread over two or more years.
-Several courses are taught in the evening.
-The program allows students to choose between two majors.
+The curriculum (60 ECTS) consists of mandatory general course units (12 ECTS), course units specific to the chosen main subject (33 ECTS), and a Master’s dissertation (15 ECTS).
+In every course unit, the theory is supported by projects and assignments in order to develop skills of practical data analysis.
+In so doing, we provide hands-on experience with real data.
+You can take this programme either as a full-time one-year programme, or stagger it across two or more years.
+Several of our course units are taught in the evening.
+The curriculum consists of two main subjects.

-This track provides a firm basis of statistical thinking and methodology, with focus on understanding and applying statistical concepts and bridging the world of statistics with empirical sciences.
-From a wide variety of elective courses, taught by lectures from different fields of applications, students can compose a curriculum that fits to their background and interests.
-The lecturers are active researchers and they are involved in projects with industry and society.
-Through the elective courses students are trained in modern statistical methods with a strong emphasis on applications.
-Graduates from this major are all-round statisticians.
+This track provides a solid basis in statistical thinking and methodology, with a focus on understanding and applying statistical concepts and bridging the world of statistics and that of empirical sciences.
+A wide variety of elective course units allows students to tailor the curriculum to their own background and interests.
+Our lecturers are active researchers, and collaborate on projects with the industry and with society.
+Our elective course units offer modern statistical methods with a strong emphasis on application.
+Statistical Science graduates are all-round statisticians.

-With the increasing generation of complex and massive data sets, more than ever statisticians need to collaborate with data managers and computer scientists.
-They are expected to know the basics of databases, data management and data access.
-Many companies ask their statisticians to implement code for performing very specific data analysis tasks.
-This coding goes beyond the traditional statistical software packages such as SAS or R, and involves also other modern programming languages (e.g. Python, Perl ...).
-The major Computational Statistics offers a balance between courses focusing on statistical data analysis methods and data bases and programming skills.
-The major is particularly intended for students with a good computer skills and with a good sense for algorithmic thinking.
-During the second term the students finish the master’s dissertation.
-The master’s dissertation provides students with the unique opportunity to learn first-hand from an experienced statistician how the statistical method gets applied to solve real world problems.
+The generation of increasingly complex and massive data sets means that statisticians need to work together with data managers and computer scientists now more than ever.
+This means that statisticians are expected to know the basics of databases, data management and data access.
+Many companies ask their statisticians to implement code to be able to perform highly specific data analysis tasks.
+This coding goes beyond the traditional statistical software packages such as SAS or R, and also involves other modern programming languages (e.g. Python, Perl, ...).
+The Computational Statistics main subject offers a balanced curriculum with course units on statistical data analysis methods as well as on databases and programming skills.
+This main subject aims particularly at students with solid computer skills and an aptitude for algorithmic thinking.
+During the second term, the students work on their Master’s dissertation.
+The Master’s dissertation is a unique opportunity for students to learn first-hand from an experienced statistician how to apply statistical methods to solve real-world problems.
 This is an important component of the programme.
-Students report on their methods and results both orally and in writing.
+Students report on their research methods and results orally and in writing.